Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Folk remedies

 Herbal therapy is based on the consumption of drugs that have a sedative effect.
-Thus, it is strictly forbidden to stop a pronounced prolapse.
-Treatment with folk remedies should be agreed with the doctor.
-Mostly used:
+Thus, it is strictly forbidden to stop severe prolapse.
+Treatment with folk remedies must be agreed with a doctor.
+Mainly used:

 • motherwort;